owlbarn/tutorial/book/diffequation/README.md

 ## Summary

 This chapter discusses solving the initial value problem of ordinary differential equations (ODEs) numerically.
-We first present the general definition of the ODE and the inital value problem.
+We first present the general definition of the ODE and the initial value problem.
-There are already many exisiting mathematical solution to ODEs of certain format, but that is not the focus of this chapter.
+There are already many existing mathematical solution to ODEs of certain format, but that is not the focus of this chapter.
-This chpater is centred around the `owl-ode` library.
+This chapter is centred on the `owl-ode` library.
 It implements several native and symplectic solvers.
 We have briefly explained the basic idea of these methods.
 Also, this library interfaces to existing off-the-shelf open source ODE solvers from the Sundials and ODEPACK library.
-Next, we demonstrate how these solvers are used to solve ODE from several real examples, includeing the Two-body problem, the Lorentz Attractor, and Damped Oscillation, etc.
+Next, we demonstrate how these solvers are used to solve ODE from several real examples, including the Two-body problem, the Lorentz Attractor, and Damped Oscillation, etc.
 Finally, we introduce one important idea in the solving ODE numerically: stiffness, and then shows how we can solve stiff and non-stiff ODEs with the example of the van der pol equation.
 Hopefully, after studying this chapter, the readers can have a basic idea of how numerical ODE solver works and how to apply them into solving real-world problems.